Skip to main content

 4. Langdale Pikes Walk

 Catch the 516 bus from Windermere train station to the start of the walk at Langdale Valley.
-It takes 44 minutes and winds around the picturesque Lake Windermere, where, in the distance, you can see the Pikes, their majesty undeniable and breathtaking.
+It takes less than an hour and winds around the picturesque Lake Windermere, where you can see the Pikes in the distance in all their beauty.

 5. Tom Gill Coniston Waterfalls Trail

 Getting the ferry across Lake Windermere is an adventure in itself.
 Linking Windermere with Coniston, the ferry has been used for years to transport walkers, cars, horses, sheep and other livestock.
-It leaves from Bowness, and docks at Sawrey on the western shores of the lake taking just 10 minutes to cross the water.
+It leaves from Ferry Nab in Bowness, and docks at Far Sawrey, taking just 10 minutes to cross the water.

 There you have it, our list of the top five best mountain hikes and walks in the Lake District!
-We hope you enjoyed reading about them as much as we enjoyed putting the list together.
-What’s more, all of our favourite walks are accessible via Northern Rail trains, so you can save time, money, and stress and enjoy your day out in the Lake District.
-Of course, there are many other great walks in the area, so you might want to make a few trips to this spectacular place.
+What’s more, all of our favourite walks are accessible via Northern trains, so you can save time, money, and stress while enjoying a day out in the Lake District.
+Remember, you can book your tickets in advance to save up to 65%.
 Happy hiking!

 Northern App